linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-9---Arbitrage-and-Hedging-With-Opt 2023 Financial-Trading-and-Invest.md

 \begin{array}{l} \left[ \begin{array}{c} \# _ {S} \\ \# _ {C 1} \\ \# _ {C 2} \end{array} \right] = \left[ \begin{array}{c} 1 \\ 8.
 4 2 \\ - 8.
 8 2 \end{array} \right] = \left[ \begin{array}{c c c} 0 & 0 & 1 \\ - 8.
 4 2 & 2 9 4.
 2 7 & 8.
 4 2 \\ 8.
 8 2 & - 2 5 2.
 3 7 & 8.
 4 2 \end{array} \right] \\ \# \quad \mathbf {Y} ^ {- 1} \quad \mathbf {r} \end{array}
 $$

-Thus, for each underlying share of stock purchased, a delta-gamma neutral portfolio requires a long position in 8.42 calls with  $80 exercise prices and a short position in 8.82 calls with$ 75 exercise prices.
+Thus, for each underlying share of stock purchased, a delta-gamma neutral portfolio requires a long position in 8.42 calls with  \$80 exercise prices and a short position in 8.82 calls with\$ 75 exercise prices.
 The availability of additional option contracts would increase flexibility with respect to maintaining delta-gamma neutrality.
 On the other hand, simultaneous maintenance of theta neutrality along with delta-gamma neutrality would require at least one additional different option contract.

 # Put Sensitivities